Jak57/documentation/WebrtcAGC2.md

 # Building Library from WebRTC Audio Processing Module (APM)

 **Goal:** In this project, we generate header files (.h), a lib file (.lib), and a dll file (.dll) using Meson and Ninja from WebRTC's audio processing module.<br>

 **Origin of the code base:** https://git.iptelephony.revesoft.com/mobileapps/OtherProjects/webrtc-audio-processing-1.3<br>
 **Author of the original codebase:** Dhiman Paul<br>
 **Tested commit:** defb4f12487c24c30acb8d32fb78f6a3f501e8c1<br>

+**Links of all repositories described in this wiki:** https://git.iptelephony.revesoft.com/webrtcagc2

 ## Tools
 * Microsoft Visual Studio 2022